 There are many facts about the German shepherd dog that people may not be aware of, quite apart from their excellence as a family pet and watchdog.
 The German shepherd is the third most popular dog in the United States with over 43,000 registrations of the breed. [...]

-The German shepherd dog has long been known for its beauty, nobility, intelligence, and appearance.
+The German shepherd dog has long been known for its beauty, nobility, intelligence and appearance.
 What many people don't realize - and this even includes some German shepherd owners themselves - is that many of these traits, specifically the appearance, can be altered through certain breeding tactics or methods.

-When the German shepherd dog first came to be, it was a medium size dog with a somewhat longer and coarser coat and small, erect ears.
-It had a straight back, sturdy build, and was a working herding dog. [...]
+When the German shepherd dog first came to be, it was a medium size dog with a somewhat longer and coarser coat and small erect ears.
+It had a straight back, sturdy build and was a working herding dog. [...]

 When the average person looks at a Belgian Malinois, he might easily mistake the dog for a German Shepherd.
-The two breeds look remarkably alike and although they are completely different breeds that originated from different areas of the world, they are both shepherds and have similar coat colors and markings.
+The two breeds look remarkable alike and although they are completely different breeds that originated from different areas of the world, they are both shepherd and have similar coat colors and markings.
 Thus the breeds are often mistaken for each other by those who do not know the differences that tell the breeds apart. [...]